About molluscum contagiosum

 Your GP might suggest leaving sticky, waterproof tape on top of the spots for a few days.
 When you pull the tape off, the central core of the spots might pull off too.
 You can do tape stripping at home, and you might need to do it several times.

-Sometimes the GP might suggest creams like benzyl peroxide or retinoid cream.
+Sometimes the GP might suggest a retinoid cream.
 These can irritate your child’s skin, so it’s a good idea to talk through this option with your GP.

 Cantharadin is a lotion that causes blisters to form under the spots so that the spots lift off.
-The lotion is painless, but your GP will probably have to refer your child to a dermatologist for this treatment.
+Your GP will probably have to refer your child to a dermatologist for this treatment.

-Other treatments include removing the central core of the spots with a needle, freezing the spots with liquid nitrogen, or scraping the spots with a small surgical tool.
-These treatments can be scary, painful and lead to scarring, so they’re best avoided in children under eight years old.
+Other treatments include removing the central core of the spots with a needle, freezing the spots with liquid nitrogen, lasering the spots, or scraping the spots with a small surgical tool.
+Some children might find these treatments scary and painful.
+Some of these treatments might also lead to scarring.

 If your child has eczema as well as molluscum contagiosum, your doctor will treat the eczema with an appropriate corticosteroid cream or ointment, along with other general eczema treatment measures.